 - access to performance related pay progression

 - a free employee assistance programme

 We provide an exciting, supportive and flexible working environment, and are committed to helping our people meet their full potential.

 TPR is an inclusive employer and offers equal opportunities to all regardless of an individual’s age, disability, gender identity, marriage or civil partnership status, pregnancy or maternity, race, religion or belief, sex and sexual orientation.
-TPR welcomes applications from the black, Asian, and minority ethnic (BAME) and lesbian, gay, bisexual, and transgender (LGBT) communities who are currently under represented at TPR.
+TPR welcomes applications from the black, Asian, and minority ethnic (BME) and lesbian, gay, bisexual, and transgender (LGBT) communities who are currently under represented at TPR.

 Candidates who declare that they have a disability and who meet the essential criteria for the job will be offered an interview.

 Applications will be considered on a part time and job share basis.

 Please send your CV and a covering letter, with details of how your experience and skills meet our essential criteria to email@example.com.

 If you have any enquiries with regards to this role or if you have a disability and wish to request a reasonable adjustment at any stage of the recruitment process, please email firstname.lastname@example.org.